 (The Imperial Treasury contains some of the order’s most precious accoutrements.)

 A plaque on a side wall gives a brief overview of the history of the Schweizerhof and gate.
-It also notes that the term Schweizertor only came into use around the time of Empress Maria Theresa (1717-1780), when a Swiss Guard watched over the complex for a number of years.
+It also notes that the term Schweizertor only came into use around the time of Empress Maria Theresa (1717-1780), when the Swiss Guard watched over the complex for a number of years.

 How to get to the Schweizertor